mervetekgurler/mervetekgurler.github.io/_pages/publications.md

 layout: default
 header_type: post
 title: Publications
-subtitle: My Research and Publications
 header_type: base
 include_on_search: true
 permalink: /publications/
 ---

-> I write on digital history, digital and computational humanities, Ottoman Empire and the Early Modern Eurasia, more broadly.
+> I write on digital history, digital and computational humanities, Ottoman Empire and Early Modern Eurasia, more broadly.

 <p>Tekgürler, Merve.
 “Cistern: A Database Of Geographical Knowledge In The Ottoman World,” in <em>Journal of Ottoman and Turkish Studies Association</em>, Special Issue on Digital Ottoman Studies 9, no. 2 (2022): 91-96.
 DOI: <a href="https://doi.org/10.2979/tur.2022.a902196.">10.2979/tur.2022.a902196</a></p>